-Next, we establish that a uniform continuous mapping theorem holds true for Lipschitz functions and give an example for a Lipschitz function on $l_\infty(\mathcal{S})$ that is used later.
-It is a reformulation of Theorem $1$ in \cite{Kasy} for metric spaces and a short proof is given for the reader's convenience.
+Next, we establish that a uniform continuous mapping theorem holds true for Lipschitz functions.
+This result is stated in \cite{Kasy} as Theorem~$1$ for the real-valued case, but the result can be likewise shown for arbitrary metric spaces and a proof is therefore omitted.